paldhous/ucb/2014/dataviz/md_raw/class9.md

 ### Processing geodata with QGIS

-In addition to displaying geographic data, QGIS is a powerful tool for processing data for use in the program itself, or by other mapping applications.
-If you want to make online maps, for instance, as we will do next week, QGIS can help get your data into the right shape.
+In addition to displaying geographic data, QGIS is a powerful tool for processing data for use in the software itself, or by other mapping applications.
+If you want to make online maps, for instance, as we will do in week 11, QGIS can help get your data into the right shape.
 The rest of this class introduces some of QGIS's data-processing functionality, but there is much more to explore -- see the further reading.

 ### Join external data to a shapefile